 “If anyone sins in that he hears a public adjuration to testify, and though he is a witness, whether he has seen or come to know the matter, yet does not speak, he shall bear his inequity.”

 So, let me give a brief explanation of what this verse just referenced because this is huge in our lives.
-So, basically, there comes a time when the community is asking for someone to testify to something, and you have a person who is able to testify, who’s a witness to something, but they stay silent when they’re being asked to testify.
+So, basically, there comes a time when the community is asking for someone to testify to something.
+You have a person who is able to testify, who’s a witness to something.
+But they stay silent when they’re being asked to testify.
 When they are required, in a sense, to testify, for the good of the community, and they don’t speak, then that is sin.

 We are called, equipped, and empowered by the very Spirit of God to testify to the goodness of Christ and His gospel.
 God, help us not to sin with our silence.

-Now, even as we pray, I just encourage you to pray specifically for individuals that you can share the Gospel with, that you can witness to this week.
-God help us to be faithful, to share this good news to testify to Your grace this week, and we pray, that as we do that you would draw people to faith in Christ.
+Now, even as we pray, I just encourage you to pray specifically for individuals that you can share the Gospel with.
+Those that you can witness to this week.
+God help us to be faithful, to share this good news to testify to Your grace this week.
+And we pray, that as we do that you would draw people to faith in Christ.
 God, please may it be so, in Jesus’ name, Amen.